 What is the Annual Pass ticket?

-See current Membership and Season Ticket prices for Howletts or Port Lympne.
-You will get unlimited entry to Howletts or to Port Lympne for an amazing twelve months from the date of your first visit plus loads of other benefits.
+See current Annual Pass Ticket prices for Howletts or Port Lympne.
+You will get unlimited entry to Howletts or to Port Lympne for an amazing twelve months from the date of purchase, plus loads of other benefits.
 Cannot be used in conjunction with any other offer.
-Please see terms and conditions
+Please see terms and conditions.

 How do I book a visit as a member?

 For Port Lympne visits, please go to the bookings page and click on the members prebook tab.
 If you are viewing this on a mobile this would be under the menu tab.

 I'm a member and want to book in an additional child day ticket.